The Lean Language Reference

 Nat.ble : Nat β†’ Nat β†’ Bool

-This definition is overridden in both the kernel and the compiler to efficiently evaluate using the "bignum" representation (see Nat).
-The definition provided here is the logical model (and it is soundness-critical that they coincide).
+This function is overridden in both the kernel and the compiler to efficiently evaluate using the arbitrary-precision arithmetic library.
+The definition provided here is the logical model.

 πŸ”—def